-86. Plaintiff brings this action as a class action pursuant to Rule 23 of the Federal Rules of Civil Procedure on behalf of herself and participants in and beneficiaries of the Plan who had their benefits calculated pursuant to the actuarial assumptions in effect before the April 1, 2021 amendment became operative, and who are receiving a joint and survivor annuity that is less than the value of the single life annuity converted to a joint and survivor annuity using the interest rates and mortality tables set forth in 26 U.S.C. § 417(e).
+90. Plaintiff brings this action as a class action pursuant to Rule 23 of the Federal Rules of Civil Procedure on behalf of themselves and participants in and beneficiaries of the Plan who had their benefits calculated pursuant to the Plan's actuarial assumption, and who are receiving a joint and survivor annuity (or, for beneficiaries whose spouses died before commencing benefits, a pre-retirement survivor annuity) which is less than the value of the single life annuity converted to a joint and survivor annuity using the interest rates and mortality tables set forth in 26 U.S.C. § 417(e).